golemfactory/golem-docs/src/pages/docs/templates/example-template.md

 ## Introduction

-Examples should be simple, and short and each code snippet ready to copy and run.
+Examples should be simple and short with each code snippet ready to copy and run.

 Examples should focus on single aspects and show how to use a given feature.

-If you have more than one example list them.
+If you have more than one example, list them.

-If there is a need to compare different points use a table.
+If there is a need to compare different points, use a table.

 | Command     | Available in node.js| Available in web browser |